antigenomics/vdjdb-db/README.md

 The main reason behind that is that current immune repertoire sequencing (RepSeq) data processing software reports *canonical* clonotype sequences, high number antigen-specific TCR sequences present in literature are reported inconsistently.
 The latter greatly complicates annotation of RepSeq data using known antigen-specific TCR sequences.

 In case of good V/J germline matching and errors in CDR3 sequence, the final CDR3 sequence in the database is replaced by its fixed version.
-The following report of CDR3 fixer is placed under ``cdr3fix`` column, e.g.
+The following report of CDR3 fixer is placed under ``cdr3fix.alpha`` and ``cdr3fix.beta`` columns, e.g.

 ```json
 {